WWE LFG, Biography: WWE Legends, and WWE Greatest Moments tonight on A&E - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

 -Two episodes of WWE’s Greatest Moments air on A&E starting at 10:04CT/11:04ET.
-The first episode focuses on WCW Nitro, and the second episode spotlights WWE Backlash.
+The first episode focuses on Raw in the 2000s, and the second episode spotlights Jake Roberts.

-Powell’s POV: If you missed the two-part Von Erichs’ documentary, it will be replayed today starting at 1CT/2ET, with the second part airing at 3CT/4ET.
-Next week’s “Biography: WWE Legends” is on The Four Horsemen.
+Powell’s POV: Unfortunately, there is no replay listed for the Four Horsemen documentary that premiered last week, but it is available for streaming.
+I haven’t watched the Horsemen documentary yet, but I highly recommend A&E’s two-part “The Curse of the Von Erichs” documentary.
+I have watched other documentaries on the family and the World Class Championship Wrestling promotion, but this one still added some new details and is worth going out of your way to see.

 Be the first to comment